-In this article, we will explain how you can control who is accessing your app’s content, how you can delete or block a user from your app, or update passwords or usernames for already registered app users (members)
+In this article, we will explain how you can control who is accessing your app’s content, how to delete or block a user, update passwords or usernames for already registered app users, and much more.

 Select authentication providers